 If you don’t already know how to debone a chicken, there are great youtube videos that can teach you.
 After looking at several of them where the chefs and butchers were just using a knife, I saw Jacque Pepin’s method where a lot of the meat was being removed from the carcass by pulling it off rather than cutting which seemed much simpler.
 There’s also a video where he does his deboning method on the Rachel Ray show that is a lot of fun.
 And on her site you will find the recipe for his spinach, cheese and cubed bread stuffing.

-After performing this hundreds of times, Jacque’s he knows the anatomy of a chicken so well is able to debone a it in 1 minute, and his hands are very strong and he makes it look easy.
+After performing this hundreds of times, Jacque knows the anatomy of a chicken so well he is able to debone a it in 1 minute, and his hands are very strong making it look easy.
 Don’t be discouraged.
-He’s a master, what he calls a “craftsman” “craftsman”, one who has learned the techniques and can do them without thinking having repeated them over and over “ad nauseam”, but you can do it too.
+He’s a master, what he calls a “craftsman”, one who has learned the techniques and can do them without thinking having repeated them over and over “ad nauseam”, but you can do it too.
 After watching him do it a few times, get your chicken out and follow along with him stopping the video so you can catch up.
-I didn’t have any trouble my first time and I think it was because his video is so detailed and well done because he is a teacher.
+I didn’t have any trouble my first time and I think it was because his video is so detailed and well done because he is a very good teacher.
 You just have to be sure to follow him carefully.
 It took me 25 minutes and I’ll probably get a little faster but we’re not on TV so there’s really no rush.

 There are a lot of stuffing recipes for chicken ballottine.
 The recipe below was the one my mother used in her cooking classes.

 This dish is good with roasted sweet potatoes.

 - 2 tablespoons brandy or cognac

 - 2 (8 ounce) chicken breasts, cut up in chunks

 - 2 egg whites